 Wordless picture books are located with the other picture books.
-There is no special identification or indexing.
-Contact the Curriculum Collection Librarian (firstname.lastname@example.org) for more assistance in locating wordless picture books.
+There is no special metadata or indexing, but a search using the term "wordless" and limiting your search to the Curriculum Center can be very helpful because the term "wordless" can be picked up in the book's description part of the record.
+Contact the Curriculum Collection Librarian (email@example.com) for more assistance in locating wordless picture books.

 Fiction Books: Books for independent readers are made up stories that could be based truth, events, people, places but there is always a fictional story for the reader to follow.
-Murphy does not actively collection chapter books, which are for beginning independent readers, but rather books for solid independent readers.
-Therefore, the subject matter is for a more mature reader.
-Although fiction books target ages from 10 through young adults, the biggest consumer of these books is the age group 25-35.
+Murphy Library does not actively collect chapter books, which are for beginning independent readers, but rather books for solid independent readers.
+Therefore, the subject matter is usually for a more mature reader (however, there are certain authors who write for younger readers, such as Kate DiCamillo).
+Although fiction books target ages from 10 through young adults, the biggest consumer of these books is the age group 25-40.

 Finding fiction books in Murphy Library's Curriculum Center:

 Fiction books are arranged in a separate section, against the wall to the right as you enter the Curriculum Center.
-They are arranged alphabetically by author's last name.
+They are arranged alphabetically by the first three letters of the author's last name.
 For example, any Harry Potter book written by J.K.
 Rowling has the call number Row.

 Information Books (Non Fiction): Information books, on the whole, contain purely information: facts about science, animals, math, people, events, places, etc. Books in this category are not fictional stories.
-Information books are usually arranged according to the Dewey Decimal System (a system widely used in public and school libraries), which breaks down knowledge into big chunks and assigns numbers (think: Psychology, Sociology, Mythology, Science, Animals, Art, Technology, History, Geography and Biographies), which makes it easy to browse an information collection.
+Information books in Murphy Library's Curriculum Center are arranged according to the Dewey Decimal System (a system widely used in public and school libraries), which breaks down knowledge into big chunks and assigns numbers (think: Psychology, Sociology, Mythology, Science, Animals, Art, Technology, History, Geography and Biographies), which makes it very easy to browse this collection.

 Finding information books in Murphy Library's Curriculum Center:

-Look for posters on the shelves that will help you navigate this section.
+Look for posters on the side of the book shelves in the Curriculum Center that will help you navigate this section.

 For more information, see the complete classification broken down here.

 Graphic Novels: Graphic novels differ from comics in that graphic novels generally have a storyline that starts at the beginning of the book and is usually resolved at the end.
-Comics, on the other hand, are made up of very small disassociated segments that are resolved quickly and then move on to a new mini segment.
+Comics, on the other hand, are made up of very small disassociated segments that are resolved quickly and then move on to a new mini segment--almost like comparing a film to a series.
 Graphic novels are not just for older students.
-The genre is used in schools for literacy, and authors are now writing graphic novels for younger children in elementary schools.
+The genre is used in schools for teaching literacy, and authors are now writing graphic novels for even younger children in elementary schools.